-A friend shared this with me this quote from “New Morning Mercies: A Daily Gospel Devotional” by Paul David Tripp: “Most of what we call fellowship never really rises to the level of the humble self-disclosure and mutual ministry that make fellowship actually redemptively worthwhile.”
+A friend shared with me this quote from “New Morning Mercies: A Daily Gospel Devotional” by Paul David Tripp: “Most of what we call fellowship never really rises to the level of the humble self-disclosure and mutual ministry that make fellowship actually redemptively worthwhile.”
 Recently at the Mothers Ministry, we discussed meaningful friendships and building our village: a fellowship of moms, and women, rooted in Scripture.

 As I thought about this, I considered how so often when we are busy, or life comes at us with something tough, one of the first things we are inclined to do is drop groups.
 Our small groups over the years have seen this happen time and time again: people get busy, life gets crazy, and meeting together regularly becomes the thing we drop to free up our time.